St. Johnsbury Academy Stewardship Day

 KT teams up with Adaptive Partners to rebuild bridges!

-In the fall of 2022, with a partnership with Adaptive Sport Partners and aMTB rider and Program Manager MiKayla Breie, Kingdom Trails identified a number of bridges that didn’t meet aMTB standards.
+In the fall of 2022, in partnership with Adaptive Sports Partners and aMTB rider and Program Manager MiKayla Breie, Kingdom Trails identified a number of bridges that didn’t meet aMTB standards.
 These bridges also needed to be replaced due to wear and tear.
-These bridges included a field bridge on Loop Trail behind the Inn at Mountain View and a forest bridge on Old Webs near the Chapel.
-The Loop trail bridge keeps trail users out of a muddy marsh field, and the Old Web’s trail takes trail users over a deep forest floor.
+The list included a field bridge on the Loop Trail behind the Inn at Mountain View and a forest bridge on Old Webs near the Chapel.
+The Loop trail bridge keeps trail users out of a marshy field, and the Old Web’s trail takes trail users over a deep forest floor.
 Each bridge is just wide enough for an aMTB bike to make it across, but there is no room for error.
-Reconstructing each bridge to widen them would make each trail more adaptive friendly for all trail users to enjoy!
+Reconstructing each bridge to widen them will make each trail more adaptive and friendly for all trail users to enjoy!

 In October 2022, KT presented numerous service project ideas to multiple groups of sophomore students at St. Johnsbury Academy, where 24 students chose aMTB bridge replacement to complete their service project on May 5th, 2023, called Stewardship Day.
 The day was quite epic!
 We hosted the group of 24 students in two sessions, morning and afternoon.
-The morning group deconstructed the bridge and set the stringers for the second group.
+The morning group deconstructed the bridge and set the stringers.
 The second group decked the bridge and built up dirt hills at either end for bikes to access easily.
-Both groups participated in the demonstration of a few aMTB bikes and rode on the loop trail.
+Both groups participated in the demonstration of a few aMTB bikes on the Loop trail.
 This experience not only gave the youth a service project to give back to our community, but it taught them the importance of creating access for anyone who wishes to recreate!
 Our three adaptive partners made this happen, and we are forever grateful for their passion, guidance, and help.

 Another remarkable feature was the lumber used to reconstruct the bridge!
-The majority of the lumber used came from
+Most of the lumber used came from our very own

 KT continues to find ways to engage in community growth, and we couldn’t be happier with how this day turned out.
 Next time you are on Loop trail, check it out and revel in the process that made it happen :)